 Proposal reviews are one of the most critical components of the proposal development process.
-Proposal reviews can be fun and challenging, but are only valuable when they provide the proposal team with recommendations that improve the win probability and enable the team to make those improvements without jeopardizing the proposal development schedule.
-To ensure this is the case, here are 10 tips for the next time you serve as a color team reviewer:
+Proposal reviews can be fun and challenging but are only valuable when they provide the proposal team with recommendations that improve the win probability and enable the team to make those improvements without jeopardizing the proposal development schedule.

-This seems obvious, but it’s an important reminder that you must read the entire RFP before beginning your review, not just proposal instructions and evaluation criteria (typically Sections L and M).
-Review the PWS/SOW and any other remaining sections and attachments.
+This seems obvious, but it’s an important reminder that you must read the RFP before beginning your review.
+The important parts of a solicitation to read are the proposal instructions and evaluation criteria (sometimes Sections L and M) and the scope of work (e.g., PWS, SOW, SOO).
+If you have time, reading and any other remaining sections and attachments will provide additional insight into the customer’s requirements.

 2. Understand the Customer

 After reading the RFP, you’ll know the requirements and will understand what the contract is seeking; now take a few minutes to understand the customer.
-For example, you might conduct a quick search of the agency to determine if they have encountered any significant issues.
+Study the materials provided by your business development and capture teams regarding the customer hot buttons, concerns, favored contractors, and people.
+If you do not have this information available you might conduct a quick search of the agency to determine if they have encountered any significant issues.
 Any insights you can gain into the agency and program will allow you to better understand what an evaluator will be thinking during their review.
-If the capture/proposal team has provided a synopsis of the procurement and the customer, take the time to review it.

 3. Segment Your Review

-Quickly scan the Table of Contents of the proposal draft to understand how the responses to the requirements have been laid out, then identify logical segments to break up the review.
+Your proposal team may provide detailed instructions as to which proposal sections you should review.
+If you are asked to review the whole proposal, quickly scan the Table of Contents to understand how the responses to the requirements have been laid out, then identify logical segments to break up the review.
 One of the quickest ways to do this is by second level headings.

 4. Skim, Then Review

 A common mistake in proposals is that the requirement has been answered, just in the wrong section.
+If this is the case it is important for the proposal team to know.
+If the requirement is answered in the wrong section, then the proposal is not compliant—this is critical for you to note.
 To avoid wasting time commenting on certain areas, then revising those comments, skim the entire section to get a general assessment, then go back and conduct a thorough review.

 5. Continually Reference the RFP